Two short hikes with a scenic drive through the Poconos in Pennsylvania.

 With a less than stellar forecast we decided to make it mostly a driving/photo/lunch day for a change.

-Restrooms: At the park office.
-Porta-john in the lot for Conservation Island.
+At the park office.
+Portable toilet in the lot for Conservation Island.

 Roughly 5 hours round-trip from Central NJ: